Mobility: Vehicle Miles Traveled

 - Use big data and advanced analytics to develop innovative transport solutions.

 - Evaluate Transportation Demand Management and other transportation measures for their effectiveness in reducing VMT in San José.

 - Evaluate changes to the City’s Transportation Demand Management requirements.

 - Consider increasing the minimum acceptable densities so that land resources are not locked in to low-density patterns of development.

 - Regulate to get the most benefits from autonomous vehicles (AVs) by making driving alone in AVs more expensive.

 - Explore discounted or free transit for students, seniors and lower income residents.

 - Evaluate the potential for new logistics and commercial delivery models such as drone delivery, cargo bikes and pickup lockers.

 About the data

-Data Sources: Vehicle miles traveled per service population per day measures the amount of daily vehicle mileage traveled by an average resident or worker in the City of San José.
+Vehicle miles traveled per service population per day measures the amount of daily vehicle mileage traveled by an average resident or worker in the City of San José.
+Service population is calculated by adding the number of San José residents to the number of jobs in San José.
 VMT per service population per day was obtained from the City of San José’s Travel Demand Forecasting Model (San José Model).
 The San José Model was originally created using the Santa Clara County regional travel demand model maintained by the Valley Transportation Authority (VTA Model).
 The San José Model maintains the general inputs (roadway network, land use, trip generation rates, and other factors), structure and process of the VTA Model but with a finer level of detail within the City of San José.
 The model has been calibrated and validated based on traffic counts and transit ridership levels.